lexicalunit/event-watch/README.md

 - More granularity when config updates, so that we parse schedules a minimal numbers of times.
 - More unit tests.
 Tests for every configuration option.
 Tests for tooltip and commands.
 - Continuous integration for Windows.
+- Add screenshots for things other than my Northbound/Southbound train example.